What was the secret to Doc Savage’s skin coloring? Was it really a tropical tan or a clue to his Mayan lineage? The

 Throughout my youth when I was first introduced to the stories, I always had a funny feeling about Dent’s claim that Doc’s rich bronze color was the result of a permanent suntan.
 It is described as being bronzed, a “permanent” tan, the result of countless hours spent in the tropics.
-Well, that is a scientific impossibility.
+That is a scientific impossibility.
 I remembered reading articles in magazines and newspapers explaining how to get the perfect tan and being puzzled over Doc Savage’s “permanent” tan.

 Just how dark is Doc’s tan?
 In “The Land of Terror” (April 1933) Doc is described as appearing as if he were bronze statue.
 In “The Lost Oasis” (September 1933) Doc and his men are confined to a pit.
 The skin of his men is quickly turning red from the intense rays of the sun, but Doc’s dark complexion shows little effect.

 Doc encounters a farmer in “Land of Long Ju-Ju” (January 1937).
 The old farmer has just had an unpleasant encounter with the Africans members of the story.
 The farmer eyes Doc doubtfully and remarks that Doc’s skin color isn’t much different from the Africans.
 His bronze features have a “metallic aspect” in “Waves of Death” (February 1943).
 Doc has a very dark complexion.

 Skin coloring from solar radiation is not permanent.
 No matter how much time Doc Savage spent in the sun his tan would not be permanent.
 No tan is permanent; the color fades once you are no longer exposed to the sun.
 This is the main problem that got me to thinking about Doc’s heritage.
 Doc Savage himself verifies this very concept in “Birds of Death” (October 1941).
 The subject at hand is the deep tan several of the main characters in the story possess.
 Doc Savage himself makes the comment that tans are short-lived in city environments.